AdobeDocs/experience-platform.en/help/sources/tutorials/ui/create/customer-success/salesforce-service-cloud.md

 | `password` | The password for the user account. |
 | `securityToken` | The security token for the user account. |

-For more information about getting started refer to [this Salesforce Service Cloud document](https://developer.salesforce.com/docs/atlas.en-us.api_iot.meta/api_iot/qs_auth_access_token.htm).
+For more information about getting started refer to [this [!DNL Salesforce Service Cloud] document](https://developer.salesforce.com/docs/atlas.en-us.api_iot.meta/api_iot/qs_auth_access_token.htm).

 ## Connect your [!DNL Salesforce Service Cloud] account

 Once you have gathered your required credentials, you can follow the steps below to create a new SSC account to connect to [!DNL Platform].

-Log in to [Adobe Experience Platform](https://platform.adobe.com) and then select **[!UICONTROL Sources]** from the left navigation bar to access the *[!UICONTROL Sources]* workspace.
-The *[!UICONTROL Catalog]* screen displays a variety of sources for which you can create inbound account, and each source shows the number of existing accounts and dataset flows associated to them.
+Log in to [Adobe Experience Platform](https://platform.adobe.com) and then select **[!UICONTROL Sources]** from the left navigation bar to access the **[!UICONTROL Sources]** workspace.
+The **[!UICONTROL Catalog]** screen displays a variety of sources for which you can create inbound account, and each source shows the number of existing accounts and dataset flows associated to them.

 You can select the appropriate category from the catalog on the left-hand side of your screen.
 Alternatively, you can find the specific source you wish to work with using the search option.

-Under the *[!UICONTROL Customer Success]* category, select **[!UICONTROL Salesforce Service Cloud]** to expose an information bar on the right-hand side of your screen.
+Under the **[!UICONTROL Customer Success]** category, select **[!UICONTROL Salesforce Service Cloud]** to expose an information bar on the right-hand side of your screen.
 The information bar provides a brief description for the selected source as well as options to connect with the source or view its documentation.
 To create a new inbound connection, select **[!UICONTROL Add data]**.

 ![catalog](../../../../images/tutorials/create/ssc/catalog.png)

-The *[!UICONTROL Connect to Salesforce Service Cloud]* page appears.
+The **[!UICONTROL Connect to Salesforce Service Cloud]** page appears.
 On this page, you can either use new credentials or existing credentials.

 ### New account